 5. Enter Safe Mode

-If your computer is not restarting, you need to open the PC in safe mode to execute some solutions.
+If Windows 10 is stuck on restarting or your computer is not restarting, you need to open the PC in safe mode to execute some solutions.
 Follow the brief guide on entering the safe mode and use it to resolve the spinning dots issue.

 Note: All the solutions from 6 to 18 are to be performed in safe mode.
 Make sure you enter safe mode before executing any of these solutions.